erikakroll/Fusarium-wheat_WGCNA/README.md

 **Module_Eigengene**
 The function multiSetMEs from the WGCNA package (Langfelder et al., 2007) was used to calculate module eigengene expression.

+**Network_Analysis**
+Provides codes and input raw count data for generation of WGCNA networks for F. graminearum and wheat using the WGCNA package (Langfelder et al., 2007).
+This includes the normalisation of counts.

+**VST_normalised_counts**
+CSV files containing VST normalised count data used as input for susquent WGCN analysis.

 **Gene_module_assignments**
 List of gene module assignments for all _F graminearum_ genes (ID - RRES v5) and all wheat (_Triticum aestivum_) genes (IDs = IWGSC Refseq v2.1 and v1.1 provided) in all modules.